dark-cloud-aus/hospital_buddy/medbuddy/README.md

 - OpenAI API key

 ## Note for Code Review
-This project was developed as part of [Your Course Name] at [Your University].
+This project was developed as part of MedHack 2025 by David Gilmore, Team: CodeBlue